stevekochscience/sqlschool/_posts/2014-02-06-outer-joins.markdown

        AND acquisitions.company_permalink != '/company/1000memories'
      ORDER BY 1

 What's happening above is that the conditional statement `AND...` is evaluated before the join occurs.
 You can think of it as a where clause that only applies to one of the tables.
-You can tell tha this is only happening in one of the tables because the 1000memories permalink is still displayed in the column that pulls from the other table:
+You can tell that this is only happening in one of the tables because the 1000memories permalink is still displayed in the column that pulls from the other table:

 ![Left Join ON Clause Results](/images/intermediate/left-join-on-clause-results.png)